 I paid for the service, but did not return when the work was completed.
 We were in a very cramped apartment and could not find room for the precious piece of furniture.

-Despite my lack of retrieval of the chair (that I had by that time left behind for two years), it was not discarded or sold-off to cover the cost of storing it, instead Muhamad hung on to it for me.
+Despite my lack of retrieval of the chair (that I had by that time left behind for two years), it was not discarded or sold-off to cover the cost of storing it.
+Instead, Mohamed hung on to it for me.
 He understood the importance of the chair.
-One day as I walked down Main Street, on the opposite side of his shop in a not so subtle attempt to avoid Muhammad’s gaze, this earnest and honorable man intercepted me and said, “It’s your chair, come and take her back.”
+One day as I walked down Main Street, on the opposite side of his shop in a not so subtle attempt to avoid Mohamed’s gaze, this earnest and honorable man intercepted me and said, “It’s your chair, come and take her back.”

 Chairs were very important in our household, or any hardworking homestead.
 Elders got special chairs that no one else could sit in.
 If you were cheeky enough to rest in one that was spoken for, you had to vacate from your surreptitious squat swiftly, when the rightful chair-heir arrived.

 The chair would face the window with the most bucolic vista, or be closest to the fireplace or TV, whichever centerpiece families would gather around.
 In later years, with the advance in chair technology, the chair of honor would be the one that reclined.

 As one aged, one got closer to inheriting the chair.
 The music of a funeral dirge would elevate you to that seat.
 I took my dad’s chair when he passed.

 My father loved his chair.
 As a working man, he would rest his Schlitz beer on the TV tray and watch the news.
 During his slow decline, he would recline and bounce his feet when we’d play the music of his youth.
 He looked so secure in his seat.
 He was there for two meals each day and probably too much television watching and many naps.
 His chair might as well have been at the helm of a ship that sailed seas or flew through space.
 There, he was master and commander.